 Sharing the security code and using a personal lock on a unit are two areas where security policies and practices apply.
 Single vehicle entry is another.
 The more people who know the entry code the more chance there is of the code falling into the wrong hands.
 Locking individual storage units with a heavy-duty personal lock is one more level of security and is the responsibility of the renter to keep his or her property safe.

-Operating since 2009, Paso Robles Mars Mega Storage is considered a storage facility security leader.
-The security of the facility and client’s personal property is the highest interest, and includes: on site manager, 17-foot high steel perimeter walls, 24/7 private personal coded gate access, infrared cameras and laser beams, fire hydrants on site, each unit has fire and burglar alarms and extensive security and high-visibility lighting.
+Operating since 2009, this premier Paso Robles storage facility is a security leader.
+The security of the facility and client’s personal property is the highest interest and includes: on-site manager, 17-foot high steel perimeter walls, 24/7 private personal coded gate access, infrared cameras and laser beams, fire hydrants on site, each unit has fire and burglar alarms and extensive security and high-visibility lighting.

 The security solutions include fully paved driveways and parking, with lots of clearance for vehicles, trailers, and stored vehicles and boats.
 The storage units meet every need from 5 x 5-foot self-storage units up to units that are 60-feet long and roomy outdoor units for boat and RV storage.